nicklockwood/layout/README.md

 )
 ```

-**Note:** there is currently no safe way to explicitly bind a delegate to the layoutNode's owner class.
+**Note:** There is currently no safe way to explicitly bind a delegate to the layoutNode's owner class.
 Attempting to pass `self` as a constant or state variable will result in a retain cycle (which is why owner-binding is done implicitly rather than manually).

 ## Animation